When There’s More to “Attention Seeking” Than Meets the Eye

-The other day while at an event also attended by a group of local schoolchildren, I spotted a boy around middle school age intensely ticcing away while chatting with a group of his friends at a nearby table.
+Recently, I attended an event which included a group of local schoolchildren.
+I hadn’t been there long when I spotted a boy around middle school age chatting with a group of his friends at a nearby table.
+He was also ticcing quite intensely.

-The boy’s tics included all the old familiar ones that felt almost like friends by this point; eye blinking, eye rolling, facial grimace, head shake and the Dab (a tic that seems to have infected nearly every middle school boy with Tourette I know, including my son!) to the tune of about one a second.
+The boy’s tics included familiar ones that feel like old friends by this point; eye blinking, eye rolling, facial grimacing, head shaking and even the “Dab” (a tic that seems to have infected nearly every middle school boy with Tourette I know, including my son!).
+All of these tics were happening at a rate of about a tic a second.

 Leery of overstepping my bounds, I felt it couldn’t hurt to locate the teacher and approach her to have a private word.
 I explained who I was and that I’d noted that one of the children under her care appeared to have Tourette, telling her that if the parents ever brought it up with her I hoped she’d share the Tourette Association of America as a source of support, something that I’d found parents weren’t universally aware of.